In summary:

 More technically: we can reconcile small effects with big variations if:

-2. Peer effects are propagated through many weak links, instead of a few strong links: i.e. there are substantial influences from all of society in addition to your family.
+- Peer effects are propagated through many weak links instead of a few strong links: i.e. there are substantial influences from all of society, not just closest friends and family.

-3. Persuasion works even with indirect channels, e.g. your political views aren’t just affected by campaign ads, but also by the implicit attitudes to politics reflected in all the media you’re exposed to
+- Persuasion works even with indirect channels, e.g. your political views aren’t just affected by campaign ads, but also by the implicit attitudes to politics reflected in all the media you’re exposed to.

 (As a footnote: from my time in social media companies I learned that individual peer effects are tiny, yet we also know that social media demand is entirely peer effects, i.e. people only use Facebook because other people use Facebook.)